 Simply click on this drop-down box and choose the inbound format that you expect to receive.
 In this case, the CDA that’s coming in is already in XML, which is the canonical format that we use for our transformation.
 So I don’t need to have a Transformation module in place for this particular inbound data format.

 The second part of our Source Transform will be our logical transformation.
 This happens within our data mapper, which I’ll show now.

 This is our 3-pane data mapper.
 On the left-hand side is what we’re mapping “from,” and the right-hand side is what we’re mapping “to.”
 In this case, on the left, we’re mapping from CDA.
 On the right-hand side, we’re using SQL XML to connect up to our database and pull in our tables.
 We can then use SQL functions to do different types of workflows within our database with the data inbound.
 We have several format builders out-of-the-box.
 You simply choose what the inbound data format you want to map from is.

 As you can see in our drop-down, we have many industry standards and data formats available.

 In this case, I’m using CDA which is already in XML format and using a sample file so I would choose XML.
 If I wanted to build CDA out-of-the-box from the standard, I would simply choose HL7 v3.
 On my Target side, I can do the same.
 Many of the same format readers out-of-the-box.

 In this case, I’m using SQL XML.

-We also have a testing tab here at the bottom, which provides inline testing for our mapping so we can test as we go to make sure fields are mapped to the correct spot.
+We also have a testing tab at the bottom, which provides inline testing for our mapping so we can test as we go to ensure fields are mapped to the correct spot.